DloomPlz/personal-guides/Linux/Lesson 5 - Name Spaces/Lesson 5 - Name Space.md

   - No cross visibility between children name space

-### Mount NS
+## Mount NS

-Cloning mount point

-- Similar to chroot

-- DAC are mapped with local UID/GID
+**Mount Namespace** provides isolation of the list of mount points seen by the running processes from their `mnt` namespace.
+Each process will therefore see directory trees specific to their namespaces.
+It is possible to attach a process to its filesystem by the chroot control for example.

 Mapping